velesin/jasmine-jquery/README.md

 - `preload(fixtureUrl[, fixtureUrl, ...])`
   - Pre-loads fixture(s) from one or more files and stores them into cache, without returning them or appending them to the DOM.
 All subsequent calls to `load` or `read` methods will then get fixtures content from cache, without making any AJAX calls (unless cache is manually purged by using `clearCache` method).
 Pre-loading all fixtures before a test suite is run may be useful when working with libraries like jasmine-ajax that block or otherwise modify the inner workings of JS or jQuery AJAX calls.

-All of above methods have matching global short cuts:
+All of above methods have matching global shortcuts:

 - `loadFixtures(fixtureUrl[, fixtureUrl, ...])`
 - `appendLoadFixtures(fixtureUrl[, fixtureUrl, ...])`